h1b lottery chances

 Is the H-1B Lottery Really Random?

-The H-1B lottery is currently wholly random.
-USCIS selects randomly from those that completed the H-1B registration accurately.
+The H-1B lottery is currently entirely random.
+USCIS selects randomly from those who completed the H-1B registration accurately.
 Due to demand, USCIS randomly selects 85,000 registrations to be sent to processing.
 The demand is so high because the H-1B may seem easier due to the relatively low eligibility criteria compared to other nonimmigrant visas.

 The H-1B visa requires you to: